-Funky Airstreams & Tiny Cabins: Where to Go Glamping This Spring
+Funky Airstreams & Tiny Cabins: Where to Go Glamping This Fall

 Because, frankly, we’ve been “roughing it” enough lately.

-We’d like to welcome springtime back to the stage!
-Like clockwork, the mountains, deserts, and forests of the US will soon come alive, and you will suddenly realize how much you wish you were the outdoorsy type.
+Once again, it's fall, y'all, and the time for leaf-peeping is nigh.
+Like clockwork, the mountains, deserts, and forests of the US will soon come alive in shades of red and gold, and you will suddenly realize how much you wish you were the outdoorsy type.